straw-wave/draft/content/working-on-flutter-code.md

 working on Dart and Flutter code.

 ## Flutter Outline
 The core building blocks in Flutter applications are widgets (everything-is-a-widget concept), so developers will work with these blocks a lot.
-That is why it is important to deliver a powerful tool that could help manage widgets quickly and efficiently and ensure that the structure remains correct. **Flutter Outline** is the right tool for these purposes.
+That is why it is important to deliver a powerful tool that can help to manage widgets efficiently and ensure that the structure remains correct.
+To manage your widgets, use the **Flutter Outline** tool.
 To open it, click **Flutter Outline** on the right side of the main IDE window (alternatively, you can choose **View | Tool Windows | Flutter Outline** on the main menu).
-To manage your widgets structure, use the toolbar:
+You can center you widgets, add padding, wrap widgets with columns and rows, extract methods, move widgets up and down, and remove them.
 <p align="center">
 <img src="https://github.com/straw-wave/draft/blob/master/img_final/4_flutter_outline_toolbar.png" alt="Flutter Outline Toolbar" width="590"/>
 </p>